Next Steps If You See a White Pupil

 We recommend children with one or more of these signs be seen by an ophthalmologist within 72 hours.
 We suggest you take the photographs and our awareness poster to your primary doctor, to help them understand your concerns.

-Retinoblastoma should be considered the most likely diagnosis when the eye repeatedly reflects white or absent red reflex in young children.
+Retinoblastoma should be considered the most likely diagnosis when the eye repeatedly reflects white or absent fundal reflex in young children.
 Both eyes should be urgently examined by an ophthalmologist.

 Regular Eye Exams